jbolstad/hbamr/README.md

 ### Installing and loading the package

 The **hbamr** package requires a working installation of **rstan**.
 Instructions for installing **rstan** are available [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
-(As explained in these instructions, you need to configure your R installation to be able to compile C++ code and you can drastically improve the estimation speed of the models by optimizing compiler usage.)
+(As explained in these instructions, you need to configure your R installation to be able to compile C++ code and you can significantly improve the estimation speed of the models by following the advice on optimizing compiler usage.)

 Users of the **hbamr** package should install the latest version from github -- it is not available on CRAN.
-Those who do not have the **devtools** package installed, should first install this package by running `install.packages("devtools")`. **hbamr** can then be installed by running `devtools::install_github("jbolstad/hbamr")`.
-Once this has been done, the package can be loaded by running `library("hbamr")`.
+Those who do not have the **devtools** package installed, should first install this package.
+The following two lines will if necessary first install **devtools** and then install **hbamr**.
+All models will be compiled upon installation, which means the process can take a few minutes.

+    if (!require("devtools")) install.packages("devtools")
+    devtools::install_github("jbolstad/hbamr")

 ### References